Host a site on a development machine web server, then access the content from an Android device.

 To enable port forwarding:

 - Set up remote debugging between your development machine and your Android device.
-When you're finished, you should see your Android device in the left-hand menu of the Inspect Devices dialog and a Connected status indicator.
+When you're finished, you should see your Android device in the list.

-- In the Device port textfield on the left, enter the
+- In the Port textfield on the left, enter the

 localhostport number from which you want to be able to access the site on your Android device.
 For example, if you wanted to access the site from